Botspot/pi-apps/README.md

 There are many open-source, community-developed software projects for Raspberry Pi, yet very few people know about them.
 Pi-Apps aims to improve that, functioning as a software catalog and standardizing installation.

-**Please note that Pi-Apps is very new and is a work in progress.
-It has not been officially released yet, and is not ready for regular users.
-That being said, if you are brave enough to try it, go ahead!**
+**Please note that Pi-Apps is very new and is a work in progress.** Keep that in mind if you encounter an error.
-**Also, please don't advertize Pi-Apps on public forums.

 ### To install Pi Apps:
 ```